 With a few exceptions, superheroes need day jobs.
-After, all those wonderful toys don't just grow on trees.
+After all, those wonderful toys don't just grow on trees.
 Some can make it big as Intrepid Reporters, while others can fulfill their need to help people round the clock as Military Superheroes.
-And for your average Kid Hero, the problem just doesn't apply.
+The average Kid Hero goes to school instead of a day job.
 But sometimes, your alter ego is someone who's in the public eye.

 When the superhero has a secret identity that is famous in their own right.
 When they are not fighting crime they are a famous rockstar, an actor, or just someone that is constantly in the public eye.
 Of course, this can cause the problem of someone being able to notice that the famous model and the superheroine seem to have a lot in common, especially if they have a Paper-Thin Disguise.

 See also Stock Superhero Day Jobs, in which being famous is a "job" to hide his/her superhero life.
 Magic Idol Singer (when the Idol Singer in question is a Magical Girl Warrior) and Rich Idiot With No Day Job (when the public identity is a Millionaire Playboy) are sub-tropes.
 Inverted by Anti-Climactic Unmasking, where a hero is unmasked and other characters are surprised by the fact that they aren't already famous.